jielin1234/opsprod/README.md

 CMD ["uvicorn", "main:app", "--host", "0.0.0.0", "--port", "5001"]
 ```

 Next, make a directory named `manifests`.
-This directory is going to contain all of the `op-gateway` service's kubernetes configuration.
+This directory is going to contain all of the `op-backend` service's kubernetes configuration.
 ```
 mkdir manifests
 ```